Magnitus-/UserProperties/README.md

 Returns an array of all fields

+- Instance.GenComplement(Set)

+Return all fields that are not present in 'Set'.

 - Instance.GenHash()

 Returns an array of all fields that are hashable (not Retrievable and Private)